aryakgautam/Amazon-sale-analysis/README.md

 # amazon-sale-analysis
-analuzed amazon sales data to check the buyers preferred choice in the sales
+analyzed amazon sales data to check the buyers preferred choice in the sales